s4heid/athens-bosh-release/README.md

 ```

 The script will prompt you to log in to your lastpass account, as it will sync the terraform state with a lastpass secret note.

-### bosh-lite

-If it is sufficient to run the athens server locally (e.g., for testing or development purposes) you might want to use bosh-lite.
-This is probably the easiest way to spin up a bosh environment and is explained step by step in the [bosh docs](https://bosh.io/docs/bosh-lite).

 ## Development